Strick1e/PricingPlan/README.md

 # PricingPlan
-A design example of a subscription price plan webpage.
+Design of a pricing component for a music streaming service to promote premium to their users